Heroic Change Agents Use Data to Fight (and Win) the Good Fight

 The first thing to consider is that while your absolute non-negotiable goal is to bring about improved outcomes for all students, much of what you must first focus on is your teachers.

-It really is indeed about the adults — and not so much about what they are not doing, but how you can provide support, systems, and structures so that as their beliefs continue to shift so do their actions and practices.
+It really is about the adults — and not so much about what they are not doing but instead how you can provide support, systems, and structures so that as their beliefs continue to shift so do their actions and practices.

 School can no doubt be stressful for both students and teachers.